Looking for ways to save money this month? Here are some of the best frugal living tips to help you spend less!

 - Cut out expensive haircuts and colors.
 Not ashamed to say that I get my hair cut at Great Clips.
 And I get it done during their $5.99 haircut sale.
 I have always LOVED the haircuts that I get from them, and I love saving $50 on a haircut.
 If you must color your hair, DIY!

 - Raise frugal and responsible kids.
 If your kids know the value of a dollar, and know the word “no”, you’ll feel less pressure from them to buy things that you (and they) don’t need.
+A good allowance system is great for that!

 - Skip the store and make your own gifts.
 I have made the gifts for each of my sister’s three babies when they were born.
 She has a beautiful keepsake for each child, and it didn’t cost an arm and a leg.

-General Frugal Finance Tips
+General Frugal Living Tips

 - Auto Pay.
 Set up monthly bills to be paid automatically.
 That way, you never forget one and get charged a huge late fee.